-1. Ground-Mounted Mechanical Equipment: Single-Family, Duplex, Triplex, and Quadraplex Dwellings
+1. Ground-Mounted or Wall-Mounted Mechanical Equipment: Single-Family, Duplex, Triplex, and Quadraplex Dwellings

 - a.
-Ground-mounted mechanical equipment shall not be located in the established setback along a frontage. - b.
-Ground-mounted mechanical equipment may encroach into a required side or rear setback by no more than 50% of the width of that required setback.
+Ground-mounted or wall-mounted mechanical equipment shall not be located in the established setback along a frontage. - b.
+Ground-mounted or wall-mounted mechanical equipment may encroach into a required side or rear setback by no more than 50% of the width of that required setback.

-2. Ground-Mounted Mechanical Equipment: All Other Uses
+2. Ground-Mounted or Wall-Mounted Mechanical Equipment: All Other Uses